-Way to Delete Multiple Display Cache in Windows 10
+Way to Delete Multiple Display Cache in Windows 11 and 10

-Here is how to Delete Multiple Display Cache in Windows 10 –
+Here is how to Delete Multiple Display Cache in Windows 11 or 10 –

 Step-1: Press Win+R and let Run dialog box appear.